 - The average price of the COVID-19 test is between 6000 and 9000 PKR.
 The individual is responsible for the cost of the test.

-- U.S. citizens arriving in Pakistan from the United States must show proof of a negative RT-PCR test not older than 96 hours prior to travel.
+- U.S. citizens arriving in Pakistan from the United States must show proof of a negative RT-PCR test taken within 96 hours of commencement of original travel.
 For more information, please check the updated Guidelines for International Passengers Arriving at Airports in Pakistan.

 - Please ensure you have the results with you when you board the plane and when you deplane in Pakistan.

 - Is public transportation operating?
 [Yes]

 - According to the Government of Pakistan, individuals using public transportation – trains or buses – should wear facemasks and keep a distance of at least six feet from other individuals.
 Additional information is available here.

 The ability of U.S. embassies and consulates to provide emergency services to U.S. citizens continues to be limited.
 As U.S. embassies and consulates reopen their services to the public in a phased and safe manner during the COVID-19 pandemic, the U.S. Embassy in Islamabad and U.S. Consulates General in Karachi and Lahore resumed limited in-person passport appointments and notarial services on September 8, 2020.
 Appointments will be scheduled based on prioritized service needs, including:

 - Children who have yet to be documented for the first time as U.S. citizens.

 - U.S. citizens who are traveling outside of Pakistan within six weeks and must renew their passports before travel.